 Pursuant to MaRisk BTR 3.2 structural liquidity planning is based on short-term liquidity management, which means that both procedures use the same scenario definitions and modelling assumptions.
 However, due to the longer observation period, additional modelling assumptions are also taken into account as those used for managing short-term liquidity - for example, new business plans or current expenses such as salaries and taxes.
 This mid-term liquidity planning involves the following key liquidity figures as components for determining results across all due dates:

-- · accumulated total cash flow requirement, - available uncovered and covered potential funding including planned new business and prolongations in line with the surplus cover requirements set by the rating agency Moody's, - additional detailed data for planning and control activities.
+- · accumulated total cash flow requirement, - available uncovered and covered potential funding including planned new business and prolongations - · additional detailed data for planning and control activities.